Autumn and spring semesters

-Immunity and the Immune System:
+Immunity and the Immune System

 The aim of this introductory 10 credit module is to define the basic mechanisms and concepts underpinning the science of immunology and allergy.

-Molecular Aspects of Allergy:
+Molecular Aspects of Allergy

-This is a 20 credit module taught in semester one.
-The aim is for students to be able to describe the human IgE network, the mechanisms of allergic tissue damage, and to establish strategies for immunological intervention.
+The aim of this module is to enable you to describe the human immunoglobulin E (IgE) network and the mechanisms of allergic tissue damage.
+It also explores how to establish strategies for immunological intervention.

-Mechanisms of Autoimmunity:
+Mechanisms of Autoimmunity

-The aim of this 20 credit module is to demonstrate how the application of modern molecular techniques is leading to the understanding of autoimmunity and the development of intervention strategies.
+This module demonstrates how the application of modern molecular techniques is leading to an enhanced understanding of autoimmunity and the development of intervention strategies.

-Innate Immune Recognition:
+Innate Immune Recognition